Transductive Information Maximization For Few-Shot Learning: Proofs

+Without loss of generality, we use $\tau=1$ in what follows.
+Plugging the expression of $p_{ik}$ into Eq. \eqref{eq:mi_adm}, and grouping terms together, we get:

-Now, we can solve our problem approximately by alternating two sub-steps: one sub-step optimizes w.r.t classifier weights $\bm{W}$ while auxiliary variables $\q$ are fixed; another sub-step fixes $\bm{W}$ and update $\q$. \begin{itemize} \item $\bm W$-update: Omitting the terms that do not involve $\bm W$, Eq. \eqref{eq:update_proof_1} reads:
+Now, we can solve our problem approximately by alternating two sub-steps: one sub-step optimizes w.r.t classifier weights $\mathbf{W}$ while auxiliary variables $\q$ are fixed; another sub-step fixes $\mathbf{W}$ and update $\q$. \begin{itemize} \item $\mathbf{W}$-update: Omitting the terms that do not involve $\mathbf{W}$, Eq. \eqref{eq:update_proof_1} reads:

 One can notice that objective (\ref{eq:update_proof_1}) is not convex w.r.t $\w_k$.
-It can be split into convex and non-convex parts as in Eq. \eqref{eq:ce_reg_1}.
+Actually, it can be split into convex and non-convex parts as in Eq. \eqref{eq:ce_reg_1}.
 Thus, we cannot simply set the gradients to 0 to get the optimal $\w_k$.
-The non-convex part can be linearized at the current $\w_k^{(t)}$ instead:
+The non-convex part can be linearized at current solution $\w_k^{(t)}$ as follows:

 Where $\ceq$ stands for "equal, up to an additive constant".
-By adding this linear term to the convex part $\mathcal{C}$, we can obtain a strictly convex objective in $\w_k$, whose gradients read w.r.t $\w_k$ readL
+By adding this linear term to the convex part $\mathcal{C}$, we can obtain a strictly convex objective in $\w_k$, whose gradients w.r.t $\w_k$ read: